 Bradley University also has a “zero-tolerance” policy toward the possession, use, administration or sale within the University community of date rape drugs, commonly known as GHB, Rohypnol and Ketamine or similar sedative illegal drugs given to people without their knowledge.
 A student may be suspended from the University on a first offense of the above.

 Students in the University community who feel they have been victims of sexual assault or misconduct are encouraged to pursue University Judicial charges.
-An explanation of this process can be provided by Anne Hollis, Title IX Coordinator.
+An explanation of this process can be provided by Nena Peplow, Title IX Coordinator at (309) 677-3223.
+Anne Hollis, Deputy Title IX Coordinator, may be reached at (309) 677-3658.
 Charges can also be directly pursued through the Student Judicial system.
-Contact Ryan Baer in Residential Living and Leadership at (309) 677-3218 for more information regarding this process.
+Contact Ryan Bair in Residential Living and Leadership at (309) 677-3218 for more information regarding this process.